 Samaritan’s Basic level plan is great for those who need a lower monthly cost and still want great protection against medical expenses.
 It does have a higher personal responsibility portion of $1500 per need before sharing kicks in and a 90%-10% co-share (so Samaritan members will share 90% of the need costs above the $1500 and the member pays 10% up a max of $13,500 the member would pay on any one need).
 This would be similar to a 90-10 co-insurance on an insurance plan.
 It also reduces maternity sharing to $5000 per pregnancy.
 My recommendation is to have your family on the classic level if you have the possibility of more children in your future.
-In both Samaritan plans the $300 or $1500 can be reduced to nothing by getting discounts.
+In the Basic Samaritan plan the $1500 can be reduced to nothing by getting discounts.

 Medishare’s pricing structure is more complicated and a lot more like regular insurance.